 (A) This section describes the leveraged loan process and contains additional requirements for recipients of a leveraged loan under the Drinking Water Revolving Fund established in section 640.107, RSMo as a subfund of the Water and Wastewater Loan Fund.
-All other requirements also apply, including administrative fees in subsection (2)(B) of this rule.
+All other requirements also apply, including administrative fees in subsection (2)(B) of this rule, except for section (5) which applies specifically to DWRF direct loans.